serzaxlucifer/Binary-Classifier-2-Hidden-Layers-/README.md

 			Outlying-US(Guam-USVI-etc)	37

-TARGET:			0 if income will be less than 50k and 1 if more.
+`TARGET`:			0 if income will be less than 50k and 1 if more.